Worship and Service

 One of the most common arguments for the trinity goes something like this: “The Bible says people worshipped Jesus.
 Only God can be worshipped.
 Therefore Jesus is God.”
 It sounds clean.
 It sounds logical.
 And it falls apart the moment you open a Hebrew or Greek lexicon.

 The argument depends on a single English word — worship — doing the work of two completely different biblical concepts.
-In the original languages, Scripture draws a sharp, consistent line between bowing down (an act of honor given to kings, fathers, prophets, and even angels) and serving (a life of devotion that belongs to Yahuah alone).
+In the original languages, Scripture draws a sharp, consistent line between bowing down (an act of honor given to kings, fathers, prophets, and even angels) and serving (a life of devotion that belongs to Yahuah (God) alone).
 The trinitarian argument works only if you blur this line.
 This study is about putting it back.

-We will start with the Hebrew, move through the Old Testament pattern, trace it into the Greek New Testament, and then ask the question every honest reader must face: does the New Testament ever direct latreuo — life-of-service worship — toward the Messiah?
+We will start with the Hebrew, move through the Old Testament pattern, trace it into the Greek New Testament, and then ask the question every honest reader must face: does the New Testament ever direct latreuo — life-of-service worship — toward the Messiah (Christ)?
 The answer is devastating to the trinitarian claim.

 Part I — The Language: Two Words, Two Meanings